 Capture One has been working with sessions from day one.
 It stems from the time that digital backs needed a computer connected to view and store their images.
 Tethering was the only way to go.
 No memory card or LCD display where available back then.
-Before we jump into more detail on sessions, please note that you can browse and open your disk folder as well with a Capture One session, while leaving the session stuff behind.
+Before we jump into more detail, please note that you can browse and open your disk folder as well with a Capture One session, while leaving the session stuff behind.
 Read more on that under System Folders below.

 Shoot To A Session

 Imagine you have a shoot and you set up some folders on your disk beforehand.
 One folder named after the shoot (subject, customer, date) as parent folder, and a few subfolders for the incoming captures, the selected images, the trashed and the processed images.

 To summarise, one main folder with four subfolders.
 The main folder has an unique and sensible name.
 The subfolders have a name that express their function.
 Got that?
 Than you just made a session in your head.
 Congrats!
 How do you feel?